Creighton stands against hazing

 Hazing has many definitions, but ultimately, it is when a person is forced into doing something against their will that makes them uncomfortable or that is only asked of a specific group within an organization.
 We know that there is a persisting stereotype that fraternities and sororities and hazing go hand in hand.

 Creighton has a Zero Tolerance Policy when it comes to hazing.
-If you, or someone that you know, is ever put in a compromising situation, please notify a member of one of the governing councils, someone in the Student Leadership and Involvement Center, or someone in the Office of Community Standards and Wellbeing, and we will rectify the situation.
+If you, or someone that you know, is ever put in a compromising situation, please notify a member of one of the governing councils, someone in the Student Leadership and Involvement Center, or someone in Community Standards and Student Conduct, and we will rectify the situation.

 The University strictly prohibits hazing - in any form, at any time - including hazing in connection with training, indoctrination, qualification for membership, functions or activities, or initiations conducted or sponsored by any student organization, athletic team, or group of students.
 Hazing includes any action taken or situation created, whether on or off campus, intended to produce or which may foreseeably produce unusual or unnecessary mental or physical discomfort or pain, embarrassment, harassment, ridicule or risk of physical, mental or emotional harm or injury.